justSammy1604/PROJECT-WORK/README.md

 I have already created the respective files to work on, so fork the repos and work on that folder.
 - `Christie` and `Mathias` y'all can work on the frontend.
 Lemme know which technology y'all will be using for the frontend.
 - `Joseph`, `Terrence` and I will work on backend.
 Y'all lemme know which model, vector db and embedding y'all would prefer.
-- I may alternate `Terrence` on both sides if y'all need any help.
+- I may alternate `Terrence` on both sides if frontend peeps need any help.

 I will add a flowchart here today.
+And we'll discuss the entire codebase with everyone so that everyone knows what everyone is doing.

+And create PRs and report them on the group.